Vermont Dental Assistant Programs

 Dental assisting is a fast-growing field throughout the US, and Vermont follows that trend.
 Advanced training in either area will help you to access higher salaries and to meet the comparatively high cost of living in this state.
 [Seguir leyendo en español]

 The Bureau of Labor Statistics anticipates an increase in dental assistant jobs of 1.9% in the decade to 2026.
+Learn how to become a dental assistant in Vermont below.

 The Vermont Board of Dental Examiners is the body responsible for registering and licensing dentists and their auxiliary staff at all levels, in compliance with the state dental act.
 All dental assistants and dental hygienists in Vermont must take an Emergency Office Procedure course.